Best Prime Day 2020 Deals: Save on Apple, more - 9to5Mac

 Amazon Prime Day week is here and the team at 9to5Toys is working around the clock to bring you all the best offers over the next few days.
-While Amazon’s 48-hour sale doesn’t officially kick off until Tuesday at 3 AM ET, deals are already starting to roll in today.
+All of the best deals at Amazon are now live on this page.
 Various other retailers, like Best Buy, Walmart, and Target, are all also putting on their own events to correspond with Amazon’s sale.
 Below you’ll all the best Prime Day 2020 deals across a range of categories like tech, home goods, fashion, and more.

 Prime Day set to deliver much-anticipated deals